 In addition to our work in Colombia we support a UK-based skills training charity called in Godalming, Surrey called Skillway.
 Since 2012 we have been providing bursaries for students to undergo two year ‘masterclass’ course in their chosen craft/trade.

 In 2016 we launched our ‘Fresh Start’ programme in conjunction with Surrey Youth Support Services in order to help some of the most disadvantaged young people in the southwest Surrey area.
 Together we identify youngsters most in need and provide them with the equipment and support services they need help them access education and/or training and ultimately employment.

 We want to give these youngsters practical help to enable them to take that first step in turning their life around.

 Funds raised towards the programme are spent on items such as: suits and/or shoes for job interviews, refurbished laptops so they can work and learn at home, a basic mobile phone, a bicycle to get to training centres or a job interviews, and in some cases towards their Duke of Edinburgh award program.

 Over the last year we helped nearly 40 youngsters in the southwest Surrey area obtain the equipment/services they most needed to help them get back in to education, training and/or ultimately employment.

-In 2017 will be expanding our remit to include homeless young people in response to the sharp rise of homelessness in the UK.
+Since 2017 we have expanded our remit to include homeless young people in response to the sharp rise of homelessness in the UK.
 Often these youngsters are from broken families and they have been left behind by the conventional academic system.